isomerpages/psd-goc/_get-started/It's easy to get started.md

 on.
 All you need is two persons to witness your nomination online.</p>
 <p><strong><a href="https://mylegacy.life.gov.sg/find-a-service/lpa/" rel="noopener nofollow" target="_blank">Lasting Power of Attorney</a></strong> (10
 minutes)</p>
-<p>Appoint trusted persons to help you make decisions on your behalf in the
+<p>Appoint trusted persons to make decisions on your behalf in the event
-event you lose mental capacity.</p>
+that you lose mental capacity.
+These decisions include your personal welfare, property and bank accounts.</p>
 <p></p>
 <p></p>
 <p></p>